 As you can see, there are many different factors to consider, like installation cost, cost over time, lifespan, environmental impact, and heat per BTU.
 Again, there is not really a standard “right” choice, especially because the choice all depends on your budget and needs.
 Don’t hesitate to give us a call if you have any questions on what might be the right choice for you.
-We install (and repair and maintain) all of the heating systems described in this post in Thomasville, GA and the surrounding areas.
+Harrell King Heating & Air installs (and repairs and maintains) all of the heating systems described in this post in Thomasville, GA, and the surrounding areas.
 Don’t let a budget issue stand in the way, either.
 We offer financing options with Synchrony Bank.

-Contact Harrell King for HVAC Installation, Repairs, or Maintenance
+Contact Harrell King for HVAC Installations, Repairs, or Maintenance

 Whether you choose (or already have) a heat pump or furnace, our experienced professionals are here for you.
 Annual maintenance, emergency repairs, or system installation — we’ve got you covered.